 Who Should Become a Certified Identity Protection Advisor (CIPA)

-Professionals who help consumers and businesses manage identity theft risks with their services and products should consider the CIPA training course and designation to be recognized as certified identity theft advisors.
-Specifically, individuals who might benefit from the CIPA designation include employees of financial services, insurance, health care, social media and identity protection companies as well as organizations such as various government agencies and credit bureaus.
+Professionals who help consumers manage identity theft risks with their services and products should consider the CIPA training course and be recognized as certified identity theft advisors.
+Specifically, individuals who might benefit from the CIPA designation include employees of financial services, insurance, health care, social media and identity protection companies as well as organizations such as various government agencies and consumer information or credit bureaus.

-Students entering the workforce and professionals who provide services with inherent identity theft risks can also benefit by becoming a CIPA to gain competitive edge within their respective professional fields.
+Students entering the workforce and service providers can also benefit by becoming a CIPA to gain competitive edge within their respective professional fields.
 Such professionals include tax preparers, office organizers, accountants, attorneys, notaries, credit and debt counselors, fraud investigators, law enforcement members, and anyone who can help prevent, detect, investigate and resolve identity theft cases.

 Identity theft is an evolving and increasing threat worldwide.
-As the number of people affected by identity theft and related fraud costs continues to rise, Certified Identity Protection Advisor professionals are increasingly needed to address identity theft challenges.
-The CIPA program will educate the candidates about the latest identity theft risks and key controls.
-Therefore, many professionals who are well positioned to help prevent, detect or resolve identity theft, can benefit from the CIPA program by increasing their knowledge, gaining the trust of their employers and customers, as well as validating and showcasing their identity theft management skills with a leading registered and international certification.
+As the number of people affected by identity theft and related fraud costs continues to rise, Certified Identity Protection Advisor professionals are increasingly needed to help consumers address identity theft challenges.
+The CIPA program will educate candidates about the latest identity theft risks and key controls.
+Therefore, many professionals who are well positioned to help consumers prevent, detect or resolve identity theft, can benefit from the CIPA program by increasing their knowledge, gaining the trust of their employers and customers, as well as validating and showcasing their identity theft management skills.

-Businesses which are concerned with the negative consequences of identity theft such as lost customers and revenues, reduced profits, and negative business image will greatly benefit by employing CIPAs to assess risks and assist their customers.
-Please view the list of our member companies and corporate sponsors.
+Businesses which are concerned with the negative consequences of identity theft such as lost customers and revenues, reduced profits, and negative business image will in general benefit by employing CIPAs to assist their customers.

 Critical Risk Domains™